 Page

-About This Prospectus Cautionary Statement Concerning Forward-Looking Statements Where You Can Find More Information Incorporation of Certain Documents by Reference Ratio of Earnings to Fixed Charges Legal Matters Experts
+About This Prospectus 1

+Cautionary Statement Concerning Forward-Looking Statements 1

+Where You Can Find More Information 2

+Incorporation of Certain Documents by Reference 2

+Ratio of Earnings to Fixed Charges 4

+Legal Matters 4

+Experts 4

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus and the accompanying prospectus supplement.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or the accompanying prospectus supplement as if we had authorized it.
-This prospectus and the accompanying prospectus supplement as if we had authorized it.
-This prospectus and the accompanying prospectus supplement as if we had authorized it.
 This prospectus and the accompanying prospectus supplement are not an offer to buy any securities other than the registered securities to which they relate.
-This prospectus and the accompanying prospectus supplement are not an offer to sell or the solicitation of an offer to sell or the solicitation to any person to whom it is unlawful to make an offer or solicitation in that jurisdiction.
+This prospectus and the accompanying prospectus supplement are not an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make an offer or solicitation in that jurisdiction.
 The information contained in this prospectus and the accompanying prospectus supplement is accurate as of the dates on their covers.
 When we deliver this prospectus or a supplement or make a sale pursuant to this prospectus, we are not implying that the information is current as of the date of the delivery or sale.